1951 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Michigan State

 On September 29, Michigan, ranked No. 17, lost to Michigan State, ranked No. 2, by a 25-0 score before a sellout crowd of 97,239 at Michigan Stadium in Ann Arbor.
 To that date, it was the most decisive victory for Michigan State in the history of the Michigan–Michigan State football rivalry.
 The Spartans limited the Wolverines to 26 passing yards, a net loss of 23 rushing yards, and four first downs.
-The Detroit Free Press called it "as feeble an attack as any teaam in Michigan's proud football history ever displayed."
+The Detroit Free Press called it "as feeble an attack as any team in Michigan's proud football history ever displayed."
 The Spartans tallied 21 first downs, 249 rushing yards, 58 passing yards, and four touchdowns.